 Demystify Phoenix Internals & Rebuild Phoenix Clone

 connis omnipresent in your app.
 But what are they and how do they help you?
-You will understand basics of Plug, how and where
+You will learn basics of Plug, how and where

-conngets initialized and learn how Phoenix endpoint, router and controller are just different names of plugs.
+conngets initialized and learn how the Phoenix endpoint, router and controller are just different names of plugs.